Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 other ally
 Cost: None
 Duration: 1 round
-Effect: As long as you are in the same Square at the target and haven't been knocked out, you give that target [Protection](#protection).
+Effect: As long as you are in the same Zone at the target and haven't been knocked out, you give that target [Protection](#protection).
 Description: Shielding an ally from harm in an unsophisticated way.
 This could represent bodily shielding an ally or similar maneuvers.

 #### Default Strike